- Home

 Haemoglobin is a protein that delivers oxygen to cells, so when levels are low, cells don’t receive enough oxygen to function properly.
 This can lead to the development of anaemia, which causes symptoms like weakness and fatigue.

 Some research has linked low levels of vitamin B6 with anaemia.
-However, because vitamin B6 deficiency is fairly rare in healthy adults, research on using B6 to treat anaemia is slightly limited.
+However, because vitamin B6 deficiency is fairly rare in healthy adults, research on using B6 to treat anaemia is somewhat limited.
 That said, there are a few studies to draw on.

 For example, this case study of a 72-year-old woman with anaemia caused by low levels of B6 found that using the most active form of B6 as treatment improved her symptoms.